resgateio/resgate/resprotocol.md

 ## Collections

-A collection is an array of model resources.
-A collection must not contain other collection resources or primitives.
+A collection is an ordered list of model resources.
+A model may not appear more than once in a collection, and a collection must not contain other collection resources or primitives.

 # Request